stayliv3/gdb-static-cross/README.md

 $ make -j gdbserver GDBSERVER_LIBS="$LIBGCC $LIBCXX"
 ```

 You should now have a statically compiled GDB 7.12 gdbserver for your native OS.
 Read on for the cross-compile stuff, which is a little more involved but still pretty simple.

-You really should use uClibc or musl for your libc, not glibc, because getgrgid() and getpwuid() both load shared libraries.
+*NOTE: You really should use uClibc or musl for your libc, not glibc, because getgrgid() and getpwuid() both load shared libraries.
 This could cause a problem if you intend to run the gdbserver executable on another machine with a different version of glibc- which more or less defeats the purpose of static linking.
+You will also run into issues with any application that uses libnss when linking against glibc*

 ## License